 What three tips would you offer someone looking to quickly revamp their interior space?

-1) Identify the object you love most – either something you already have or buy something you’ve been longing for – and then reorganise your interior around that.
+1) Identify the object you love most – either something you already have or buy something you’ve been longing for - and then reorganize your interior around that.

-2) Create a colour palette of 3 colours that you love and that work beautifully together and then edit down your current pieces to just the things that are in those colours.
-You can then add as and when you wish – but be disciplined with the colour.
-A clear cohesive colour palette can transform a space.
+2) Create a color palette of 3 colors that you love and that work beautifully together and then edit down your current pieces to just the things that are in those colors.
+You can then add as and when you wish – but be disciplined with the color.
+A clear cohesive color palette can transform a space.